fawazahmed0/quran-api/CONTRIBUTING.md

     `node apiscript.js search "String To be Searched"`

-It can take multiple argunments example:
+It can take multiple argument example:

 `node apiscript.js search "String To be Searched" "String2 To be Searched" `

 ### Deleting Translation:
 1. Translations should not be deleted, otherwise it will break the api, but if there is a need, it can be done using:

     `node apiscript.js delete editionNameToDelete`

     It can take multiple argunments at single time example:

     `node apiscript.js delete editionNameToDelete editionName2ToDelete`

 ### Adding new font: